 Common Probability Distributions

-This Compendium describes distributions appropriate for the modeling of random data.
+This Compendium describes distributions appropriate for modeling "random" observations.
 Although similar summaries may be found in textbooks, this reference exhibits some unusual features, viz.,

 - The number of distributions (59) is large, including

 -- Skewed (27)

 - Discrete distributions (6)

 - All formulas are shown in their fully-parametrized form, not the standard form.

 - Many of the formulas given are seldom described.